Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Get Object Visible

-Returns whether a given object or its visual components are visible.
+Returns whether the given object or its visual components are visible.

 **See also:**